-LCSWCD coordinates these inspections in townships or requires the developer or owner to submit inspection reports to our office.
+LCSWCD coordinates these inspections in townships.
 LCSWCD maintains an Urban Technician position to conduct stormwater inspections as a qualified and certified staff member.
+When an operation and maintenance (O&M) agreement is recorded with the final plat, the O&M plan is referred to.
 O&M agreements were not required until 2016.
 Final construction plans are also referred to prior to and during post construction annual inspections.
 Inspection data is maintained in stormwater software.
 If violations and concerns are discovered, property owner is informed via letter with an explanation of concern and expected actions for correction with a timetable.
 If no action is taken by owner, Licking County Planning activates the violation process to resolve the issue.
 All post construction sites will be inspected at least once during the permit cycle.
 All new post construction sites will be inspected within one year after final plat.